|On this page : Bachelor of Science (Architecture), facilities, information resources, |

 - FARMM: Facility for Architectural Research in Media and Meditation.
 FARMM is a research lab funded by the Canada Foundation for Innovation.
 It is a non-hierarchical umbrella organization that links researchers and students from within the School of Architecture to other academic and professional researchers around the world.

 - LIPHE: Laboratory for Integrated Prototyping and Hybrid Environments.
 LIPHE is a research lab funded by the Canada Foundation for Innovation.
-It is a high-end fabrication laboratory that includes a six-axis CNC (Computer Numerical Control) mill, a sophisticated multi-material large bed 3-D printer, and a CNC plasma cutter as well as simulation and visualization technologies (five high-end workstations for production and a 3-D scanner).
+It is a high-end fabrication laboratory that includes a six-axis CNC (Computer Numerical Control) mill, a sophisticated multi-material large bed 3-D printer, and a CNC plasma cutter as well as simulation and visualization technologies (five high-end workstations for production).
 The laboratory is dedicated to the development of high-end prototyping methods on the study of computational protocols applied to the manufacturing processes.

 - The Blackader-Lauterman Library of Architecture and Art: The Blackader-Lauterman Library of Architecture and Art is the University's parent library for the School of Architecture, the School of Urban Planning, and the Department of Art History.